 The 1.9-litre turbocharged diesel engine brings the D-Max in line with most rivals

-With a list price that starts at less than around £20,000 for the ‘premium’ versions and less than just over £15,000 if you want a utilitarian workhorse, the Isuzu D-Max is a cheap pickup to buy.
+With a list price that starts at around £31,000 before VAT for the ‘premium’ versions and just over £21,000 if you want a utilitarian workhorse, the Isuzu D-Max is a cheap pickup to buy.

 Whichever version you choose, all D-Max models are considered to be commercial vehicles, so if you purchase one through a VAT-registered business, you won’t pay any VAT.
-Of course, it you’re a private buyer, that sub-£20,000 price starts to sound a bit more expensive once you add on 20% VAT.
+Of course, if you're a private buyer, those starting prices start to sound a bit more expensive once you add on 20% VAT.

 Isuzu D-Max MPG & CO2

-Just one engine is available in the D-Max range, although the D-Max Eiger, Yukon and Blade models have the option of an automatic gearbox.
-The automatic not only costs more to buy than the manual, but it’s also more expensive to run, even if it is well suited to the truck.
+Just one engine is available in the D-Max range, although the D-Max DL20, DL40 and V-Cross models have the option of an automatic gearbox.
+The automatic not only costs more to buy than the manual but it’s also more expensive to run, even if it is well suited to the truck.
 The Utility base model gets the option of two or four-wheel drive.

-With the six-speed manual gearbox and two-wheel drive, the D-Max can return a claimed 33.6mpg, which isn’t too bad for a pickup, although that’ll vary according to how you drive and how much cargo you carry.
-CO2 emissions stand at 163g/km.
-If you go for four-wheel drive, economy drops to 40.4mpg and emissions increase to 183g/km, while adding an automatic gearbox to four-wheel-drive models reduces economy to 36.2mpg and pushes CO2 up to 205g/km.
+With the six-speed manual gearbox, the D-Max can return a claimed 33.6mpg, which isn’t too bad for a pickup, although that’ll vary according to how you drive and how much cargo you carry.
+CO2 emissions stand at 220g/km.
+Adding an automatic gearbox to four-wheel-drive models reduces economy to 30.7mpg and pushes CO2 up to 241g/km.
 Road tax is a flat rate of £260.
 As of 2021, the D-Max now needs AdBlue top-ups to meet strict emissions regulations; this’ll be part of scheduled servicing but you may need to top up between visits to the garage.

 The Isuzu D-Max comes with a five-year warranty, which is typical for a pickup such as this.
 But the total mileage you can cover (125,000 miles) is longer than what most manufacturers allow.
 It’s worth noting that the warranty period is made up of a three-year/60,000-mile manufacturer warranty that Isuzu UK tops up to the full five-year/125,000-mile period.